tailwindlabs/tailwindcss/source/docs/line-height.blade.md

 ## Customizing

 By default Tailwind provides six relative and eight fixed `line-height` utilities.
-You change, add, or remove these by customizing the `skew` section of your Tailwind theme config.
+You change, add, or remove these by customizing the `lineHeight` section of your Tailwind theme config.

 @component('_partials.customized-config', ['key' => 'theme.extend.lineHeight'])
 + 'extra-loose': '2.5',